Registration spam is nothing short of annoying. We all hate it.

 There are two very effective methods of combating registration spam, both of which will be covered below; but there is one thing that many people implement to combat form spam that is, in my opinion, grossly ineffective – captcha.

-Captcha devices are commonly used to prevent form spam, but they are easily circumvented.
+WP-Members does have built in options for applying captcha to the registration form.
+However, while captcha devices are commonly used to prevent form spam, they are easily circumvented.
 This means you don’t really solve the problem of registration spam while at the same time introducing an annoyance for your users who have to complete the captcha to register.

 If you believe in the effectiveness of captchas, I do not hold that against you.
 Use one if you must, but I submit that there are better methods available.